2015 AAUP Summer Institute

 The U.S Supreme Court unanimously invalidated three appointments to the NLRB because they did not meet the requirements of the Recess Appointments Clause.
 However, the Court divided by a vote of 5-4 on what types of recess appointments are permissible.
 The majority held in its controlling opinion that recess appointments can be made during any recess of at least ten days, regardless of whether the recess is an intersession recess or an intrasession recess and regardless of when the vacancies being filled arose.

 There were roughly 430 cases decided by the Board with the invalid appointments.
 Decisions of the Board during this period are technically invalid.
 However, many of these cases have been settled or finalized and are therefore not affected by the Court’s decision.
-Thus, NLRB spokesman Tony Wagner said the board has identified roughly 100 decisions that must be reviewed in the wake of the high court’s ruling.
+NLRB spokesman Tony Wagner said the board has identified roughly 100 decisions that are still pending and must be reviewed in the wake of the high court’s ruling.

 2. Religiously Affiliated Institutions